AbramsGroup/HTPolyNet/_sources/example-tutorials/1-polymethylstyrene/run.rst.txt

 .. image:: init-density.png

-We can see that we've successfully arrived at the liquid-like density of about 900 kg/m\ :sup:`3`.
+We can see that we've successfully arrived at the liquid-like density of about 810 kg/m\ :sup:`3`.
+(The actual density is 860, so we are a bit low.)

 The first CURE iteration
 ^^^^^^^^^^^^^^^^^^^^^^^^